iVis-at-Bilkent/cytoscape.js-edge-editing/README.md

       bendPositionsFunction: function(ele) {
         return ele.data('bendPointPositions');
       },
+      // whether to initilize bend points on creation of this extension automatically
+      initBendPointsAutomatically: true,
       // whether the bend editing operations are undoable (requires cytoscape-undo-redo.js)
       undoable: false,
       // the size of bend shape is obtained by multipling width of edge with this parameter